 16. Non-Peak Hour Parking and Roaming Privileges

-Outside of “peak hour parking” any permit holder may park in any permit lot, visitor lot, or any reserved space on campus.
+Outside of “peak hour parking” any permit holder may park in any permit lot, hourly lot, or any reserved permit space on campus.

 17. Availability of Parking